Prash1998/Walk-In-Clinic/README.md

-# Walkin Clinic DELIVERABLE 4
+# Walkin Clinic

-This is our implementation of deliverable 4 of the Walkin Clinic app.
+This is the implementation of  the Walkin Clinic app.
-***Please note this is NOT our official report.
-The report will be submitted on brightspace.***

 ## Team Members
 | Name | Student Number | Tasks |
 | --- | --- | --- |